Webcam Setup Guide

 Step 6: Streaming Setup (Optional)

-Your webcam is perfect for streaming - it's already set up as a video source:
+Your webcam works well for streaming.
+It's already set up as a video source:

 - Open OBS, Streamlabs, or your streaming software